Chapter 9: Contract costs

 Case B – Additional products for a price that does not reflect the stand-alone selling price

-During the negotiation process for the purchase of an additional 30 products, the parties initially settle on a price of CU80 per product.
-However, the customer uncovers minor defects unique to the initial 60 products received, prompting the entity to promise a partial credit of CU15 per product to compensate for the poor quality.
-Consequently, the entity and the customer agree to integrate the credit of CU900 (CU15 credit × 60 products) into the price charged for the additional 30 products.
-As a result, the contract modification specifies a price of CU1,500 or CU50 per product for the additional 30 products.
-This price comprises the agreed-upon price of CU2,400, or CU80 per product, reduced by the credit of CU900.
+During the process of negotiating the purchase of an additional 30 products, the parties initially agree on a price of CU80 per product.
+However, the customer discovers that the initial 60 products transferred to the customer contained minor defects that were unique to those delivered products.
+The entity promises a partial credit of CU15 per product to compensate the customer for the poor quality of those products.
+The entity and the customer agree to incorporate the credit of CU900 (CU15 credit × 60 products) into the price that the entity charges for the additional 30 products.
+Consequently, the contract modification specifies that the price of the additional 30 products is CU1,500 or CU50 per product.
+That price comprises the agreed-upon price for the additional 30 products of CU2,400, or CU80 per product, less the credit of CU900.

-Upon modification, the entity recognizes the CU900 credit as a reduction of the transaction price and, thus, a reduction of revenue for the initial 60 products transferred.
-When accounting for the sale of the additional 30 products, the entity determines that the negotiated price of CU80 per product does not reflect the stand-alone selling price of the additional products.
-Consequently, the contract modification fails to meet the conditions in IFRS 15 to be treated as a separate contract.
+At the time of modification, the entity recognises the CU900 as a reduction of the transaction price and, therefore, as a reduction of revenue for the initial 60 products transferred.
+In accounting for the sale of the additional 30 products, the entity determines that the negotiated price of CU80 per product does not reflect the stand-alone selling price of the additional products.
+Consequently, the contract modification does not meet the conditions in IFRS 15 to be accounted for as a separate contract.
+Because the remaining products to be delivered are distinct from those already transferred, the entity applies the requirements in IFRS 15 and accounts for the modification as a termination of the original contract and the creation of a new contract.

-Given that the remaining products to be delivered are distinct from those already transferred, the entity applies the requirements in IFRS 15 and treats the modification as a termination of the original contract and the creation of a new contract.
-Consequently, the amount recognized as revenue for each of the remaining products is a blended price of CU93.33, calculated as follows: {(CU100 × 60 products not yet transferred under the original contract) + (CU80 × 30 products to be transferred under the contract modification) ÷ 90 remaining products}.
+Consequently, the amount recognised as revenue for each of the remaining products is a blended price of CU93.33 {[(CU100 × 60 products not yet transferred under the original contract) + (CU80 × 30 products to be transferred under the contract modification)] ÷ 90 remaining products}.

 Example